-The Department of Economics is pleased to announce that it will be taking part in Columbia University’s Bridge to Ph.D. program, starting in 2019.
+The Department of Economics is pleased to announce that it will continue to be part of Columbia University’s Bridge to the Ph.D. program in 2022.

 The Program is designed to increase the participation of students from underrepresented groups in Ph.D. programs in STEM fields, including Economics.
 It is an intensive research, academic, and mentoring experience for post-baccalaureates seeking to strengthen their graduate school applications and to prepare for the transition into Ph.D. programs.
-In the 10 years the program has operated, its alumni have gone on to Ph.D. programs at Columbia University, but also to Albert Einstein College of Medicine, Cornell University, Northwestern University, the University of California-Davis, the University of Chicago, and Weill Cornell Medical College.
+Recent bridge alumni have gone on to Ph.D. programs at Columbia University, but also to Albert Einstein College of Medicine, Cornell University, Northwestern University, the University of California-Davis, the University of Chicago, and Weill Cornell Medical College.

-The 2019 salary for Bridge RAs in economics will be $51,376 per year.
+The 2022-23 salary for Bridge RAs in economics is a minimum of $52,500 per year.
 Program participants are also provided with $2,000 per year to support professional and educational expenses (examples include travel to professional conferences and the purchase of books), and, as full-time employees, are eligible for University benefits.

 Additionally, Bridge participants typically enroll in one to two courses per semester at Columbia that are related to their future field of study.
 For economics scholars this might include mathematics courses, undergraduate electives in economics, or Master’s or PhD level introductory courses.
 The Program also provides monthly one-on-one progress meetings with the Program’s Director (Dr. Kwame Osei-Sarfo), and organizes a number of professional development workshops, provides access to GRE test preparation, and partners with Columbia’s Fu Foundation School of Engineering and Applied Science to ensure success while at Columbia and to facilitate application to Ph.D. programs.